woodrush/py2hy/README.md

 statement is replaced by a `raise` statement that raises `Py2HyReturnException` containing the value to be returned. `Py2HyReturnException` is defined in the top of the entire script when the script contains any `return` statements.

+## Notes
+### Precompiling for the Travis CI Test
+Since Travis CI is currently incompatible with Hy code, py2hy precompiles all of its Hy portions to Python when installing.

 ## Contributing